Legarda Ancestral House

-The Legarda Ancestral House, or Legarda Mansion is the home of Dr. Alejandro Legarda and Doña Ramona Hernandez, a historic house located in San Miguel, Manila, Philippines.
+The Legarda Ancestral House, or Legarda Mansion, is the home of Dr. Alejandro Legarda and Doña Ramona Hernandez.
+It is a historic house located in San Miguel, Manila, Philippines that housed the Philippine Senate immediately after the war, from 1945-1947.
 It was one of the first Art Deco houses in Metro Manila built in 1937.
-It was in 2001 that the house was converted into a restaurant called La Cocina de Tita Moning ("The kitchen of Tita Moning", "Tita Moning" being the nickname of Doña Ramona Hernandez) - an adaptive reuse for this heritage structure.
+In 2001, the house was converted into a restaurant called La Cocina de Tita Moning (lit.
+"The kitchen of Tita Moning", "Tita Moning" being the nickname of Doña Ramona Hernandez) as an adaptive reuse for the heritage structure.
+The restaurant closed in 2016.

 Location

-The Legarda Ancestral house is located at 315 St. Rafael St., San Miguel, Manila.
-It is beside what used to be the Malacaňang Clinic, which, in turn used to be the home of General Basilio Valdes, the chief of the Armed Forces of the Philippines during the term of President Manuel L. Quezon.
+The Legarda Ancestral House is located at 315 St. Rafael Street, San Miguel, Manila, beside what used to be the Malacaňang Clinic, which, in turn, used to be the home of General Basilio Valdes, the chief of the Armed Forces of the Philippines during the term of President Manuel L. Quezon.

 Historical background

 The House

 The Legarda Ancestral House was built in 1937 and was among the first Art deco houses built in Manila.
 The houses flanking on both sides of the Legarda Ancestral House and the other houses on the street belongs to the other members of the Legarda-Valdes-Prieto clan.

 The house at 315 San Rafael St. belongs to the family of Dr. Alejandro Legarda, his wife Ramona, and their four children, Filomena, Carmen, Alejandro, and Ramon.

-Casa Rita is still owned by the Valdes-Araneta clan but the house of General Basilio Valdes was sold a long time ago and was made into Malacanang Clinic and now home of the Presidential guards.
+Casa Rita is still owned by the Valdes-Araneta clan, but the house of General Basilio Valdes was sold a long time ago and was made into the Malacaňang Clinic and is currently the home of Malacaňang Palace's Presidential guards.